Ray P. Authement College of Sciences

 Funded Grants and Contracts

-The bar chart below illustrates the impressive level of success in terms of funded grants and contracts.
-During the period spanning the academic years, 2010-11 through 2015-16, faculty of the Ray P. Authement College of Sciences were engaged in externally funding research as Principal Investigators or as Co-Investigators totaling $53,236,770 (averaging over $8.8M per Academic Year).
+The bar chart in Figure 8 illustrates the level of success of our faculty to obtain externally funded grants and contracts.
+During the period spanning the academic years, 2011-12 through 2016-17, faculty of the Ray P. Authement College of Sciences were engaged in externally funding research as Principal Investigators or as Co-Investigators totaling $50,131,914 (averaging over $8.3M per Academic Year).

 College Contributions to Graduate Student Production

-As can be seen from the next set of charts, contributions by the Ray P. Authement College of Sciences to graduate student production are substantial and are indicative of the commitment of the faculty to mentoring students.
+As illustrated in Figure 9, contributions by the Ray P. Authement College of Sciences to graduate student production are indicative of the commitment of the faculty to mentoring students.

-In the previous five academic years, an average of 73 Master's students in the College of Sciences earned their degrees each year, representing approximately 18% of the total number of students receiving Master's degrees in the university.
-Thus, the College of Sciences produces a significant proportion of the Master's degrees conferred by the university as a whole.
-In the previous five academic years, an average of 21 doctoral students advised or co-advised by faculty of College of Science earned their doctorate degree, representing approximately 43% of the doctorate degrees conferred by the university.
-Clearly, the College of Sciences is a major contributor to graduate education.
+In the previous five academic years, an average of 74 Master’s students in the College of Sciences earned their degrees each year, representing approximately 18% of the total number of students receiving Master’s degrees in the university.
+Thus, the College of Sciences produces a significant proportion of the Master’s degrees conferred by the university as a whole.
+In the previous five academic years, an average of 23 doctoral students advised or co-advised by faculty of College of Science earned their doctorate degree, representing approximately 40% of the doctorate degrees conferred by the university.
+Clearly, the College of Sciences is a major contributor of the university to graduate education.

-Faculty and students of the Ray P. Authement College of Sciences are a distinguished group, both within the United States and around the world, as highlighted by the following selected significant awards:
+Faculty and students of the Ray P. Authement College of Sciences are a distinguished group of scholars, both within the United States and around the world, as highlighted by the following selected significant awards:

 - UL Lafayette Eminent Scholar Research: Hongyi Wu (2011)